I've previously written about what a Promotion Plan is, and why it's SO essential for all businesses to always have a current Promotion Plan.

 For those of us who have a block when it comes to promoting ourselves, I wanted to discuss some tried and true methods for promoting yourself without feeling icky, or gross.

-Here are my top 10 ways to promote your business:
+Here are 10 ways to promote your business without feeling like a sleaze:

 Focusing on solving problems your customers have